AppColony/slate/source/includes/api/v2/users/_update.md

 }'
 ```

-This endpoint updates a user with a given ID
+This endpoint updates a user with a given ID.

+**Note:** The ID here is a MakeShift ID (a simple integer).
+In order to create and update users using an ID from the integrating system please refer to a `upsert` endpoint.

 ### HTTP Request